ovaschool/ovaschool.github.io/_posts/2026-03-11-teachers-course-descriptions.markdown

 # categories: jekyll update
 ---

-Course descriptions are slowly coming in, and we are gradually adding them to the [OVA 2026 page](https://ovaschool.github.io/ova2026/).
+Course titles are slowly coming in, and we are gradually adding them to the [OVA 2026 page](https://ovaschool.github.io/ova2026/).

 We also added two more teachers to the line-up:
 - [Shakuntala Mahanta](https://www.iitg.ac.in/hss/faculty_page_profile.php?name=MzgvUVFIK2oydWpTaXFzNUJOUkExZz09) (IIT Guwahati)